Walk through Paintings: Egocentric World Models from Internet Priors: Introduction

-To quantitatively evaluate our approach, we also propose a new metric: \textbf{Structural Consistency Score (SCS)}.
+To quantitatively evaluate our approach, we propose a new metric: \textbf{Structural Consistency Score (SCS)} in Section~\ref{sec:scs}.
 Prior metrics such as LPIPS~\cite{zhang2018unreasonable} or FVD~\cite{unterthiner2018fvd} focus on perceptual similarity or realism~\cite{liu2024evalcrafter,wickrema2025benchmarking}, which can conflate visual fidelity with physical correctness.
 A model could produce sharp, realistic frames that nevertheless depict physically inconsistent outcomes.
-SCS instead measures whether the \textit{structure} of the generated environment evolves correctly in response to the agent’s actions, independent of texture.

-Concretely, we automatically identify stable scene structures (\eg, walls, furniture, landmarks) in the first frame and track them across both real and generated videos using a segmentation tracker.
+SCS complements these appearance-centric measures by capturing whether the \textit{structure} of the generated environment evolves correctly in response to the agent’s actions, independent of texture.
+Concretely, we automatically identify \textit{passive} (\eg, walls, furniture, objects manipulated by the robot) scene elements, as well as the visible parts of the robot itself, in the first frame and track them across both real and generated videos using a segmentation tracker.
 Comparing the resulting trajectories allows us to assess whether the model’s predicted world evolves coherently with the true environment.
-A higher SCS indicates stronger structural and physical consistency with the provided action sequence. \\
+A higher SCS indicates stronger structural and physical consistency with the provided action sequence.
+Our approach outperforms prior works by up to 65\% in terms of SCS.
+Its applicability to downstream robotics tasks is also directly demosntrated in Section~\ref{sec:planning}. \\

-In summary, our contributions are as follows: \begin{itemize} \item We propose a simple yet powerful recipe to convert pre-trained video diffusion models into \textbf{action-conditioned world models}. \item We demonstrate that our method works across architectures and extends seamlessly to \textbf{egocentric} \textbf{25-DoF} humanoids, enabling high-resolution video prediction for navigation and manipulation. \item We introduce the \textbf{Structural Consistency Score (SCS)}, a metric for evaluating the structural and physical plausibility of generated videos independent of appearance. \end{itemize} By learning from large-scale passive datasets and a small amount of action-labeled data, our framework offers a path toward scalable, general-purpose visual dynamics models.
+In summary, our contributions are as follows: \begin{itemize} \item We propose a simple yet powerful recipe, \textbf{EgoWM}, to convert \textit{any} image-to-video diffusion model into an \textbf{action-conditioned world model}, regardless of base \textit{architecture}, temporal \textit{compression} and \textit{action space} complexity. \item We demonstrate that our method works across various video diffusion backbones and extends seamlessly to \textbf{25-DoF} humanoids, enabling high-resolution video prediction for navigation and manipulation, from an \textbf{egocentric} view, generalizing to highly \textbf{Out-of-Distribution paintings}. \item We introduce the \textbf{Structural Consistency Score (SCS)}, a metric to evaluate the structural and physical plausibility of generated videos, measuring action alignment independently, for both \textit{navigation} and \textit{manipulation}. \item We demonstrate that EgoWM is effective for downstream robot trajectory \textbf{planning} in both 3-DoF navigation and 25-DoF manipulation. \end{itemize} By learning from large-scale passive datasets and a small amount of action-labeled data, our framework offers a path toward scalable, general-purpose visual dynamics models.